fibjs/addon_sample/README.md

 ## Fibjs Addon Compilation Sample (WIP)

-This repo shows how to compile fibjs's addon with fibjs_vender.
+This repo shows how to compile fibjs's addon with fibjs_[vender].

 ### Pre-requisites